 You May Also Enjoy 5 Kid Friendly Fruit Snack Ideas to Get Your Five a Day

 #3.
 Don’t Overload Their Schedule

-Piano, ballet, crafts class and football are all opportunities for your kids to acquire new skills but it’s important not to overload their schedule.
+Piano, ballet, football and all the other extracurricular activities are all opportunities for your kids to acquire new skills – but it’s important not to overload their schedule.
 At the end of the day, a kid needs to enjoy some free time, which brings us to the next point…

 #4.
 Let Them Get Bored

 It’s perfectly fine for your kids to get bored.
 In fact, experts encourage unstructured time for kids because it teaches them to come up with creative ways to pass the time.
 Boredom gives children a chance to develop their imagination, to think and to daydream.

 Looking after your child’s mental health and reducing the stresses of their busy life is an essential aspect of keeping your child healthy too – so make time for relaxing, for going on a walk, for cuddles and chats.